What is a 401(k)? (The Basics You Need to Know)

 It's never too early to begin planning for retirement.
 In addition to savings accounts, investments and personal assets (for example, if you own a home), a 401(k) retirement savings plan can help provide you with a solid financial cushion for later in life.

 Unsure about how 401(k)s work, or how to get one and manage it?
 Don't worry, here's a quick overview of the basics:

 What is a 401(k)?

 A 401(k) is a retirement savings plan that automatically sets aside part of your paycheck to invest in stocks, bonds, mutual funds or other assets.
-It can be a great way to save up money because not only is it possible to earn dividends on the money you put away, so that your nest egg ends up much larger than the initial amount you put in, but you also do not have to pay income tax on any money that you deposit into a 401(k).
+It can be a great way to save up money because not only is it possible to invest the money you put away, so that your nest egg ends up much larger than the initial amount you put in, but you also get to defer paying income tax on any money that you deposit into a 401(k).

 Named after subsection 401(k) of the IRS tax code, these specific types of accounts are the most common type of retirement plans in the United States sponsored by private employers.
 (Employees in the public sector often use 457 plans, while employees in the nonprofit sector use 403(b) plans.)

 401(k) plans became popular in the 1980s as a way to supplement or replace pension plans, which are funds managed and paid out by employers over the course of one's retirement.
 Some government jobs and unions still offer pensions, but, due to the increasing cost of running these types of plans, many employers replaced their pensions with 401(k)s.

 For most employees, income taxes are immediately withheld on money received.
 However, a 401(k) plan allows individuals to avoid paying income taxes up-front on any money deposited into the plan in a given year.
 Money is allowed to grow, tax-deferred, inside your plan.
 You'll eventually need to pay income tax on any amounts withdrawn in retirement, but that will be after years of tax-deferred compounding